MartinsRepo/HuggingFaceAgentsCourse/docs/Setup/Setup.md

 **(a) Python Version used:** 3.12.9

 **(b) VENV aktivieren**
 A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments.
+Here **conda** is used.
-We will generate diffeent **venv**s for every subproject.
+We will generate different **venv**s for every subproject.

 * Subprojects stored in the folder **notebooks** are:
     + smolAgents
     + llamaIndexAgents

+> cd notebooks/<subproject>

+> conda create --name venv python=3.12.9

-> python3 -m venv venv
+> sconda activate venv

-> source venv/bin/activate

 ## 2. Installing the Requirements

+Todo

 > Written with [StackEdit](https://stackedit.io/).